Stunning view of the Rio Grande flowing through Santa Elena Canyon walls in Big Bend National Park

 Optional Stop: Fort Davis- For the History Buffs

-I love history and the Fort Davis Historical Site was very impressive fort.
+I love history and the Fort Davis National Historical Site was very impressive fort.
 The best preserved Fort in the Southwestern United States!
 I highly recommend working this into your itinerary if you can.
+Surprisingly, this is a significant visit for anyone interested in African American History!
+This video has just been released on Youtube and you can watch it here.

 Planning Tips for Big Bend